mouryaamit/node-tsv-json/README.md

 In config object, you have to enter an input path.
 But If you don't want to output any file you can set to `null`.

-Add `parseRows: true` to the config object to output an array of arrays where the first element is an array of column names followed by arrays of values.
+Add `parseRows: true (optional)` to the config object to output an array of arrays where the first element is an array of column names followed by arrays of values.
 Like sample below:

 ```
 [